A person looks through a camera lens. Text: Network. Upskill. Get hired. Applications now open.

 Alireza Keymanesh is a Toronto-based filmmaker, actor, contemporary dance artist, and educator.
 His work explores identity, resistance, and challenges social and artistic conventions.
 He holds an MFA in Film from York University and a BA in Acting from Tehran University of Art, and conducted a year-long dance-theater project at ArtEZ University, Netherlands.
 His films, including Flatland and My Lovely Home, have screened internationally, earning multiple awards.
 A two-time recipient of Iran’s Best Actor award, he founded 33Projects and 33School, cultivating radical, body-mind-centered approaches to dance, theater, and cinema.

-Fatema Huzaifa Ali is a multidisciplinary artist and art educator from Pakistan, now based in Canada.
+Fatema Muhammad Hussain is a multidisciplinary artist and art educator from Pakistan, now based in Canada.
 A graduate of the Centre of Excellence in Arts and Design, Jamshoro, she has exhibited nationally and internationally, including in Pakistan, Dubai, Belarus, and the United States.
 Her practice explores metaphysical experiences and healing through printmaking, mixed media, and interactive installations.
 Alongside her teaching in Pakistan and Canada, she volunteers with the Aga Khan Museum, supporting workshops that connect culture and creativity.

 Gurdeep Singh